pantheon-org/opencode-warcraft-notifications/docs/sounds-download-strategy.md

 ## Summary

-Bundling the sound assets in the project is the recommended approach.
-Ship pre-encoded, cross-platform artifacts (see `docs/audio-formats.md`) alongside a WAV master for editing.
-This removes the runtime network dependency, ensures deterministic behaviour, and eliminates startup delays.
-If bundling is not possible (e.g. licensing or package-size concerns), prefer a lazy on-demand download with caching and a cooldown as a secondary option.
+Bundling the sound assets in the project is still the recommended approach.
+The repository currently includes pre-bundled WAV files in `data/` so consumers can play sounds without any runtime network dependency.
+When bundling is not possible (e.g. licensing or package-size concerns), the project implements a lazy on-demand download mechanism as a fallback.

-- See `docs/audio-formats.md` for format recommendations (Opus → MP3 → WAV fallback).
 - Original source for these audio files: https://www.thanatosrealms.com/war2/sounds/humans

 Bundling avoids issues with remote availability, reduces complexity, and provides the best user experience.